emartech/httpie-ems-auth/README.rst

 Check out `HTTPie sessions <https://github.com/jkbrzt/httpie#sessions>`_ if you would like to save authentication information between your requests.

-If you want to ues in python code this example can help:
+If you want to use in python code this example can help:
    .. code-block:: python

       import escherauth